 - 2. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting. - 3.
 Adjust the blade guide arm drive chain as necessary.
 To adjust the chain, loosen the blade guide arm motor mounting plate bolts and slide the motor to take slack out of the chain - 4.
 Grease the clamp mechanism, loading arms, clutch handle pivot and side supports with a NLGI No. 2 grade lithium grease every fifty hours of operation. - 5.
 Lubricate the board return pivot every fifty hours of operation with a NLGI No. 2 grade lithium grease.
 Apply grease to the grease fitting on the board return pivot tube. - 6.
 Check the mill alignment every setup.
-See Section 5, Alignment. - 7.
-Lubricate the tensioner screw threads with a NLGI No. 2 grade lithium grease as needed

-8. Make sure all safety warning decals are readable.
+See Section 5, Alignment od Sawmill Operators Manual. - 7.
+Make sure all safety warning decals are readable.
 Remove sawdust and dirt.
 Replace any damaged or unreadable decals immediately.
 Order decals from your Customer Service Representative.